-For ELP achievement standards: The State has ensured that ELP assessment results are expressed in terms that are clearly aligned with the State's ing a series of alignment studies State Documentation or Evidence The blue text is the additional evidence requested by previous peer reviewers.
-The State has ensured that ELP assessment results are expressed in terms ing a series of alignment studies assessment results are expressed in terms ing a series of alignment studies previous peer reviewers. that are clearly aligned with the State's For ACCESS: ELP standards, and its ELP performance- level descriptors. • Evidence that ELP assessment results are expressed in terms that are clearly aligned with the State's ELP If the State has adopted alternate ELP standards and its ELP performance level descriptors. achievement standards for ELs who are students with the most significant Studies described have not yet been completed.
+Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding reference) State Documentation or Evidence For ELP achievement standards: r3.1-1 The blue text is the additional evidence requested by The State has ensured that ELP Conducting a series of alignment studies previous peer reviewers. assessment results are expressed in terms that are clearly aligned with the State's For ACCESS: ELP standards, and its ELP performance- level descriptors. • Evidence that ELP assessment results are expressed in terms that are clearly aligned with the State's ELP If the State has adopted alternate ELP standards and its ELP performance level descriptors. achievement standards for ELs who are students with the most significant Studies described have not yet been completed.
 Document cognitive disabilities, the alternate ELP r3.1-1 provides evidence of proposed WIDA's studies to achievement standards should be linked to ensure that ELP assessment results are expressed in terms the State's grade-level/grade-band ELP that are clearly aligned with the State's ELP standards and standards, and should reflect professional its ELP performance-level descriptors.
 The proposed work judgment of the highest ELP achievement includes a) an alignment study in Summer 2021 of the standards possible for ELs who are online and paper versions of ACCESS to the WIDA 2007 students with the most significant and 2012 ELP Standards, and b) a Spring 2021 cognitive disabilities. correspondence study between WIDA's ELP Standards and state career and college ready science standards.
 The evidence provided by the state does not address the requested evidence from the initial peer review.
-In short, alignment studies will not demonstrate that the process for developing performance level descriptors was done in a technically appropriate manner as in the industry standard methods and the requirements of this CE. ma ma rayanamana or uno obi For Alternate ACCESS: If the State has developed alternate ELP achievement standards, evidence that the alternate ELP achievement standards are linked to the State's grade-level/grade- band ELP standards and reflect professional judgment of the highest ELP achievement standards possible for
+In short, alignment studies will not demonstrate that the process for developing performance level descriptors was done in a technically appropriate manner as in the industry standard methods and the requirements of this CE.
+E. Alkamata ACCECC For Alternate ACCESS: If the State has developed alternate ELP achievement standards, evidence that the alternate ELP achievement standards, evidence that the anti-nate EEF achievement standards are linked to the State's grade-level/grade- band ELP standards and reflect professional judgment of the highest ELP achievement standards possible for of the highest ELF achievement standards possible for